-Writer's Guide To Twitter > ReTweets and Sharing > What if the person is retweeting someone else?
+Twitter Guide For Authors & Illustrators > ReTweets and Sharing > What if the person is retweeting someone else?
 Should I include both their names?

-Index of topics: Main Twitter Guide For Writers page.
+Index of topics: Main Twitter Guide For Writers & Illustrators page.
 To go back to my blog for kidlit/YA writers and illustrators, see Inkygirl.
-You can find me on Twitter at @inkyelbows (focus: craft & biz of writing) and @DebbieOhi (chatty replies, Twitter chats).
+You can find me on Twitter at @inkyelbows (focus: writing and illustrating children's books) and @DebbieOhi (livetweets, chat, photos, personal ramblings).
+Also see my list of Other Useful Twitter Guides For Authors And Illustrators and Twitter Lists of: agents who represent kidlit/YA, kidlit/YA editors, children's book art/creative directors and K-12/teen librarians on Twitter.

 Search the FAQ for entries containing: